asefahmed500/Cally-IO/README.md

 ## How It Works

 1.  **Authentication & Roles**: Users create an account.
 The system assigns a `user` label.
 If the email matches the `ADMIN_EMAIL`, it also assigns an `admin` label.
+2.  **Lead Creation**: When a new user signs up, a corresponding document is created in the `leads` collection, accessible only by admins.
-2.  **Document Upload**: In the chat panel, users upload documents.
+3.  **Document Upload**: In the chat panel, users upload documents.
 These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
-3.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
+4.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
-4.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
+5.  **Chat Interaction**: When a user asks a question, the `conversationalRagChat` flow is initiated.
 It queries the database to find document chunks created by *that specific user*.
-5.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.
+6.  **Response Generation**: The relevant, user-owned document chunks are passed as context to the Gemini model to generate a helpful answer.
-6.  **Feedback Loop**: Users can rate AI responses.
+7.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
-7.  **Analytics**: The admin dashboard queries the `metrics` collection to provide live data on user satisfaction and other key performance indicators.
+8.  **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle.